How to Adjust Your Communication Style for Managing a Remote Team

 There’s no one-size-fits-all strategy for developing an effective remote team.
 Every business works differently.
 Some employees will need constant interactions with their managers and supervisors to work well.
 Other staff might prefer having more independence.

-As a business leader, it’s up to you to keep track of everything from turnaround time on projects, to employee satisfaction to see whether your remote strategy is working.
+As a business leader, it’s up to you to keep track of everything from turnaround time on projects, to employee satisfaction, to assessing whether your remote strategy is working.

 There are plenty of tools out there that can help you to do this, including project management software that allows you to track exactly how quickly your employees move from one stage in their work to another.